Salts of the World

 Part 5 of 8

-One of the most rare salts I have come across in my research is Asin Tibuok sa Albur, or “Unbroken Salt of Albuquerque” which is an artisanal sea salt produced by traditional methods in the small town of Albuquerque on the island of Bohol, Philippines.
-It is so rare because of it’s long, involving process that has lead to it’s near vanquish; only three families (or less by now) are known to produce this salt.
+One of the rarest salts I have come across in my research is Asin Tibuok sa Albur, or “Unbroken Salt of Albuquerque” which is an artisanal sea salt produced by traditional methods in the small town of Albuquerque on the island of Bohol, Philippines.
+It is so rare because of its long, involved process that has to lead to its near vanquish; only three families (or less by now) are known to produce this salt.
 (Also named “The Dinosaur Egg” because of its shape and nearly obsolete age-old process.)
 This salt was inducted into the Slow Food Ark of Taste in 2016.

-The process begins by building a pit in the shore of the beach to catch sea water as the tide comes in.
-Dried husks of coconut are soaked in the salt water pit for a month so that the husks retain as much salt and minerals as possible.
+The process begins by building a pit on the shore of the beach to catch seawater as the tide comes in.
+Dried husks of coconut are soaked in the saltwater pit for a month so that the husks retain as much salt and minerals as possible.
 Then the husks are dried in the sun for a few days, cut into smaller pieces, and roasted over an open fire for hours until they turn to ashes.
-Afterward, they are mixed with more sea water to form a liquid.
+Afterward, they are mixed with more seawater to form a liquid.
 Then the liquid is placed into small terracotta pots that are hung over a concentrated fire of pinewood.
 As the liquid evaporates, more is placed inside the pots.
 When the pots are completely full of hardened salt, the pots crack across the bottom and the process is complete.